 What’s the Problem?

 Each day in the U.S., more than 115 people die from overdosing on opioid drugs, according to the National Institute on Drug Abuse.
-The misuse of and addiction to opioids – prescription pain relievers, heroin, fentanyl – is a serious national crisis that affects public health as well as social and economic welfare.
+The misuse of and addiction to opioids – prescription pain relievers, heroin, fentanyl, Subsys – is a serious national crisis that affects public health as well as social and economic welfare.
 The U.S. Centers for Disease Control and Prevention (CDC) estimates that the total “economic burden” of prescription opioid misuse alone in the U.S. is nearly $80 billion annually, including the costs of healthcare, lost productivity, addiction treatment, and criminal justice involvement.

 Opioid Addiction Symptoms

 Signs and symptoms of opioid abuse may include:

 - shallow or slow breathing rate

 - nausea, vomiting

 - poor decision making

 - mood swings

 - euphoria (feeling high)